 On That Note

 There we have it.
-With all the knowledge above, you’re now more than clued up on how to style men’s hair with the right products every time.
-It’s important to note, while we’ve broken things down independently above, you should be considering several of the above, e.g if you’ve long, thick, straight hair – take notes from all three before choosing the best product to suit your desired style.
+With all the knowledge above, you’re now more than clued up on how to style men’s hair.
+You should now be able to pick out the right products every time.
+It’s important to note, while we’ve broken things down independently, you should be considering several of the above.
+For example, if you’ve got long, thick, straight hair – consider all three before choosing the product for your style.
+That being said, no amount of imparted info will beat playing around with different products in front of the mirror.
+Get a feel for what works and don’t be afraid to experiment!